 Your item catalog addresses the core of your inventory.
 It is imperative to make sure that it’s update-friendly.

-Shipping and Pricing
+Shipping and pricing

 Aside from having a good catalog for the customers, a good eCommerce platform has to enable easy execution of promotion strategies like offering discounts and sales.
 Support for multi-currency transactions is also highly preferable.

 A key driving force behind the success of eCommerce as a business platform is that it fits the current cashless trend in the market.
-Paypal, credit cards, debit cards should all be available on most platforms.
+Paypal, credit cards, and debit cards should all be available on most platforms.

 A website is like a storefront display for your online business to showcase your products to shoppers across the Internet.
 Most would leave this entirely to a web developer to handle but knowing the details that go into making one can help you get a website that’s best suited to your field of eCommerce.